Search | Directories | Reference Tools

 • Learning Objectives and Expected Outcomes: The Law, Societies, and Justice curriculum emphasizes the development of a range of analytic and communicative skills.
 Courses challenge students to develop the capacities to: read and interpret texts, including theoretical, empirical, and legal documents; comprehend and contrast arguments; develop and defend arguments; contrast theoretical arguments with empirical realities; assess contemporary practices of justice delivery against contemporary conceptions of justice.
 Students are required to express these skills in both verbal and written forms, through active class discussions and well-constructed writing assignments.
 Development of these skills assists students in a range of possible future endeavors, including a wide array of careers in law and justice.

-• Instructional and Research Facilities: Students have access to the Political Science computer lab and writing center for most classes.
+• Instructional and Research Facilities: Students have access to the Political Science/Law, Societies, and Justice/School of International Studies writing center for most classes.
 Research opportunities are available on an individual and group basis with many professors.

 • Honors Options Available: With College Honors (Completion of Honors Core Curriculum and Departmental Honors); With Honors (Completion of Departmental Honors requirements in the major).
 See adviser for requirements.